 I have long been thinking of sharing many stories and photographs of and from my hometown, Lazi, in Siquijor, but never knew how.
 I have started creating separate blogs (all set to public so it would be easy for me to erase) but I am too lazy to maintain more than one blog.
 I can barely keep this blog up to date, how much more another blog.
 A few days ago, while singing Journey’s Don’t Stop Believin’, a great idea occurred to me.
 Why not start a new series here?
 So, this would be the first of the series, hopefully many more to come.

 Since high school, I have always been known as the “girl from Siquijor.”
 Studying at the time when social media was still in its infancy, not many of my classmates have traveled to Siquijor and only knew of the place as scary or the island of mambabarangs (sorcerers).
 It used to offend me when people associate the island with black magic but I later realized that people make these kinds of judgment because they never had the opportunity to travel to the island and learn about the place.
 So, I started “educating” my classmates, my friends, and my acquaintances of the island by answering their questions and telling them stories.
-Continue reading “Siquijor: How to Get There By Boat”
+Continue reading “The Journey to Siquijor by Boat”